Siege of Boston: Early skirmishes

 On May 3, the Massachusetts Provincial Congress authorized Benedict Arnold to raise forces for taking Fort Ticonderoga near the southern end of Lake Champlain in the Province of New York, which was known to have heavy weapons and only lightly defended.
-Arnold arrived in Castleton, New Hampshire on the 9th, where he joined with Ethan Allen and a militia company from Connecticut, all of whom had independently arrived at the idea of taking Ticonderoga.
+Arnold arrived in the village of Castleton in the New Hampshire Grants (Vermont) on the 9th, where he joined with Ethan Allen and a militia company from Connecticut, all of whom had independently arrived at the idea of taking Ticonderoga.
 This company captured Fort Ticonderoga and Fort Crown Point under the joint leadership of Arnold and Allen.
 They also captured the one large military vessel on Lake Champlain in a raid on Fort Saint-Jean.
 They recovered more than 180 cannons and other weaponry and supplies that the Continental Army used to tighten their grip on Boston.

 Boston lacked a regular supply of fresh meat, and many horses needed hay.
 On May 21, Gage ordered a party to go to Grape Island in the outer harbor and bring hay to Boston.
 The Continentals on the mainland noticed this and called out the militia.
 As the British party arrived, they came under fire from the militia.
 The militia set fire to a barn on the island, destroying 80 tons of hay and preventing the British from taking more than three tons.

 Continental forces worked to clear the harbor islands of livestock and supplies useful to the British.
 The Royal Marines attempted to stop removal of livestock from some of the islands on May 27 in the Battle of Chelsea Creek.
 The Americans resisted and the British schooner Diana ran aground and was destroyed.
 Gage issued a proclamation on June 12 offering to pardon all of those who would lay down their arms, with the exception of John Hancock and Samuel Adams, but this merely ignited anger among the Patriots, and more people began to take up arms.